thelfer/tfel/docs/web/drucker-prager-cap.md

 \dot{f}=\paren{1-f}\,\trace{\tdepsilonto}
 \]

-Following @chaboche_endommagement_2001, the elasic part of the strain is neglected and the following evolution of \(f\) is finally kept:
+Following @chaboche_endommagement_2001, the elastic part of the strain is neglected and the following evolution of \(f\) is finally kept:
 \[
 \dot{f}=\paren{1-f}\,\trace{\tdepsilonp}
 \]